 The future of hotel lobby design

-The COVID-19 pandemic put a temporary pause on the trend for more communal spaces, but as vaccines are rolled out and optimism returns to travel and hospitality, there’s no reason to think that the desire for more modern, multi-purpose lobby areas won’t continue.
+The pandemic put a temporary pause on the trend for more communal spaces, but as vaccines are rolled out and optimism returns to travel and hospitality, there’s no reason to think that the desire for more modern, multi-purpose lobby areas won’t continue.

 Given the need to maximize revenue, lobby areas that are open to the public as well as guests makes a lot of sense.
 A bar or barista service can be much more profitable with a more frequent stream of customers, so why restrict it to guests only?
 There may also be more opportunity to benefit from in-hotel co-working spaces.
 With many offices closing and people adapting to a more agile working style, there could be more demand for temporary working spaces, something that many hotels were already taking advantage of pre-pandemic.